Consensys/quorum-hashicorp-vault-plugin/CONTRIBUTING.md

 Include details about your configuration and environment:

-- **Which version of the software are you using?** You can get the exact version by running `npm list pegasys-orchestrate` in your terminal.
 - **What OS & Version are you running?**
   - **For Linux - What kernel are you running?** You can get the exact version by running `uname -a` in your terminal.
 - **Are you running in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?